Honda Africa Twin - First Impressions

 Road Performance

 During our initial test of the new Honda Africa Twin we got a chance to ride it on local country roads as well as on highway.
 The stock windshield that came with the bike gave us more wind protection then we had assumed.
-On our Tiger we had to install an OEM touring windshield, Africa Twin on the roadbecause the stock one was too small and not giving much protection at all.
+On our Tiger we had to install an OEM touring windshield, because the stock one was too small and not giving much protection at all.
 On highway the ride on the stock Tiger was noisy and with too much air buffeting.
 We would need to ride the Twin more in order to decide if upgrade is required.

 At highway speeds CRF1000L worked well, but this was one area where Tiger 800XC really excelled and outbid the newcomer by a margin.
 There were several noticeable differences: more vibration on AT, more engine or air-intake noise, and the acceleration was not as crisp as the oldtimer's.
 When riding over 70 mph and we needed to quickly accelerate and to pass a car or two to avoid a high-risk situation, Tiger would be a real cat, jumping on its feet, putting the claws into the ground and obeying the operator's command flawlessly and immediately, no questions asked.
 It was not so much with the Twin.